Blatke/NormalMask-Multi.shader/README.md

 Use an RGB texture to indicate which parts of the main texture to be blended with designated colors.

+3. OMS Mask

+Use an RGB texture to respectively control the Occlusion, Metallic and Smoothness of the material by red, green and blue channel.

 ## List of Properties
 ### Main
 #### Albedo